 - SSID, via the EMM's DPC

 - Password, via the EMM's DPC

 - Identity, via the EMM's DPC

-- Certificate for clients' authorization, via the EMM's DPC
+- Certificate for clients authorization, via the EMM's DPC

 - CA certificate(s), via the EMM's DPC

-IT administrators can lock down Wi-Fi configurations on managed devices to prevent users from creating new configurations or modifying corporate configurations.
+IT admins can lock down Wi-Fi configurations on managed devices, to prevent users from creating new configurations or modifying corporate configurations.

-IT administrators can lock down corporate Wi-Fi configurations in either of the following configurations:
+IT admins can lock down corporate Wi-Fi configurations in either of the following configurations:

-- Users cannot modify any Wi-Fi configurations provisioned by the EMM but may add and modify their own user-configurable networks (for example, personal networks). - Users cannot add or modify any Wi-Fi network on the device, limiting Wi-Fi connectivity to networks provisioned by the EMM.
+- Users cannot modify any Wi-Fi configurations provisioned by the EMM, but may add and modify their own user-configurable networks (for instance personal networks). - Users cannot add or modify any Wi-Fi network on the device, limiting Wi-Fi connectivity to just those networks provisioned by the EMM.

-When the device tries to connect to a Wi-Fi network, it performs a standard captive portal check that bypasses the full tunnel VPN configuration.
-The administrator must turn off the captive portal check physically on the device before enrolling it in to the MDM by completing the steps below:
+When the device tries to connect to a Wi-Fi network, it performs a standard captive portal check which bypasses the full tunnel VPN configuration.
+If the administrator wants to turn the captive portal check off, they need to do this physically on the device before enrolling it in to the MDM by:

-- 1. To enable Developer Options, tap Settings >> About and then tap "Build number" five times until the Developer options have been enabled. - To enable Android Debug Bridge (ADB) over USB, tap Settings >> System >> Advanced >> Developer options and then scroll down to USB debugging and enable the toggle to "On". - 3.
-To connect the device to a workstation with ADB installed, type in "adb shell settings put global captive_portal_mode 0" and then tap "enter". - 4.
-To verify the change, type "adb shell settings get global captive_portal_mode".
-Ensure the return value is "0". - 5.
-To turn off Developer options, tap Settings >> System >> Advanced >> Developer options, and then toggle the "On" option to "Off" at the top.
+- 1. Enable Developer Options by tapping on Settings >> About and tapping on Build number five times until they see that Developer options has been enabled - 2.
+Enable Android Debug Bridge (ADB) over USB by tapping on Settings >> System >> Advanced >> Developer options and scroll down to USB debugging and enable the toggle to On - 3.
+Connect to the device to a workstation that has ADB installed and type in "adb shell settings put global captive portal mode 0" and tap enter - 4.
+You can verify the change by typing "adb shell settings get global captive_portal_mode" and the return value should be "0" - 5.
+Turn off Developer options by tapping on Settings >> System >> Advanced >> Developer options and toggling the On option to Off at the top

-If a Wi-Fi connection unintentionally terminates, the end user must reconnect to reestablish the session.
+If a Wi-Fi connection unintentionally terminates, the end user will need to reconnect to reestablish the session.